GENERAL INFO (Jump to Diary)|

 While I have taken the car apart, I clean it, as the painter did not close the windows, when he sanded it.
 Then it is getting way too late, and diary and photos is not treated with enough respect.
 Parku Kombėtar I Butrintit and ancient Butritit.

 12/6.
 I am up way too early, as I have to wait for the garage to open at eight.
 It is nice to be back on the road again - driving license or not.
-I pass the place where i went off-road, and recover a pat of the car.
+I pass the place where I went off-road, and recover a part of the car.

 While I look for it, I find parts of at

 least six other cars.
-Most have made it further down then I, and lost way
+Most have made it further down than I, and lost way

 bigger parts.
 Then I set the GPS for Greece, and it is a short drive.